-NOTE: Pennsylvania campus students should please note that certain academic programs and courses are made possible through a combination of course-delivery methods which include the use of distance-learning technology as well as the traditional classroom setting.
-To complete an academic program, students should anticipate taking online courses offered via Internet, distance-learning courses that connect the instructor and two or more classrooms through teleconferencing, and/or courses by directed study.
+NOTE: Pennsylvania campus students should note that certain academic programs are made possible through a combination of course delivery methods which include the use of distance learning technology as well as the traditional classroom setting.
+To complete these programs, students should anticipate taking online courses offered via Internet, distance learning courses that connect the instructor and two or more classrooms through teleconferencing, and/or courses by directed study.
+Certain programs may require that a small number of courses be taken at the Cumberland Campus.
+Please speak with an academic advisor for specific course scheduling.